-With this mode selected, Logtail uploads the topic attribute of the machine group where the current machine belongs as the topic name to Log Service when reporting data.
-When querying logs, you must specify a topic, that is, you must specify the topic attribute of the target machine group as the query condition.
+With the Machine Group Topic Attributes mode selected, Logtail uploads the topic attribute of the machine group where the current server belongs as the topic name to Log Service when reporting data.
+When querying logs, you need to specify a topic, that is, you need to specify the topic attribute of the target machine group as the query condition.

-- File Path Regular
+- File Path RegEx

 /logs | - /userA/serviceA | - service.log | - /userB/serviceA | - service.log | - /userC/serviceA | - service.log

-Set log topic
+Set a log topic

-Modify log topic
+Modify a log topic

 To change the log topic generation mode, modify the Topic Generation Mode option on the Logtail configuration page.